wenqianchua/MDEF/docs/term03/01-distributeddesign.md

 If I were be using a few sentence to summarize what a Mushroom Model does in a design process, I would say that it is great for brain storming, risk checking, product analyzing.
 I am quite interested to learn more about the parameters to measure the successfulness of the mushroom model and comparing how it is applied to physical and digital product.

+During the next day, we learned about why do we measure impact.
+I learned that it is important as it allows you to understand your project better and it will serve as a good communication tool.
+If you know what you want to measure, it is a way of letting other people know what’s important to you and create alternative presents where we can extend our projects to a bigger platform.

 ### Group Mushroom Model

 On the first day, we choose ChatGPT is our topic.